wangyj641/rag/README.md

 # RAG — Pride & Prejudice Demo

-A small retrieval-augmented workflow that:
+A small Retrieval Augmented Generation workflow that:

 - loads the Project Gutenberg text [PridePrejudice.txt](PridePrejudice.txt),
 - splits it into chunks,